 Tip: Use the 4 Ws.
 What, When, Where and Who you would like to celebrate with?

-Suggestion: You can do this with them as an exercise, or discuss the concept and give it as homework.
+Coaching Tip: You can do this with them as an exercise, or discuss the concept and give it as homework.
+OR, why not create a session to help your client celebrate their success – and honour themselves?

-Do make sure that once they’ve done the list they actually celebrate their success.
+The second step is to make sure that once they’ve done the list they actually celebrate their success.
 It could be a personal ritual, a dinner out with someone special, a hike up a mountain, buying themselves something special, a massage, a group event.
-So help them brainstorm celebration ideas and rituals and then commit to one.
+Help them brainstorm celebration ideas and rituals and then commit to one.
 The more significance it has for them, the more uplifting and memorable it will be!

 “People of our time are losing the power of celebration.
 Instead of celebrating we seek to be amused or entertained.
 Celebration is an active state, an act of expressing reverence or appreciation.
 To be entertained is a passive state – it is to receive pleasure afforded by an amusing act or a spectacle… Celebration is a confrontation, giving attention to the transcendent meaning of one’s actions.”
 Abraham Joshua Heschel